kalaspuff/tomodachi/README.md

 queue, without setting up an SNS topic subscription.

-The `competing` value is used when the same queue name should be used for several services of the same type and thus \"compete\" for who should consume the message.
+The `competing` value is used when the same queue name should be used for several services of the same type and thus "compete" for who should consume the message.
 Since `tomodachi` version 0.19.x this value has a changed default value and will now default to `True` as this is the most likely use-case for pub/sub in